rosettatype/design-regression/_posts/2025-06-04-what-is-a-universal-script-grammar.md

 ## Script grammar

 Although employed by languages, scripts are visual entities that can be studied in their own right ([Vachek, 1945](#ref:vachek1945)).
-Taking inspiration from linguistics and Chomsky’s search for language universals ([1965](#ref:chomsky1965)), the idea of innate universal script principles would provide ways of studying the morphology and visual syntax of scripts, formally, in a unified way as a form of script grammar.
-Thus, the principles would feed into fields such as grammatology ([Gelb, 1952/1963](#ref:gelb1952)) and graphetics ([Meletis, 2020a](#ref:meletis2020a); [2020b](#ref:meletis2020b)), or [typeface/font design.](#sn:6) Below, I would like to illustrate why the idea of a script grammar is compelling and how we might go about defining it.
+Taking inspiration from linguistics and Chomsky’s search for language universals ([1965](#ref:chomsky1965)), the idea of innate universal script principles would provide ways of studying the morphology and visual syntax of scripts, formally, in a unified way as a form of [script grammar.](#sn:6) Thus, the principles would feed into fields such as grammatology ([Gelb, 1952/1963](#ref:gelb1952)) and graphetics ([Meletis, 2020a](#ref:meletis2020a); [2020b](#ref:meletis2020b)), or typeface/font design.
+Below, I would like to illustrate why the idea of a script grammar is compelling and how we might go about defining it.

-Conventionally within visual communication, the unit of a script is called a character .
+Conventionally within visual communication, the unit of a script is called a character.
 It may be defined as the smallest unit of writing that can be mapped to a unit of language (comparable to *basic shapes* in [Meletis, 2020a](#ref:meletis2020a)).
 While fluent readers might be able to point out a particular letter from a line-up and consider it the simplest thing, representing a character within a script grammar requires consideration of the general population of its users and psychological processes involved in character recognition as well as processes of production.

-In order to explain why we are extremely good at reading, which is a relatively novel invention on the evolutionary scale, neuroscientists Stanislas Dehaene and Laurent Cohen ([2010](#ref:dehaene-cohen2010)) offer the hypothesis of neuronal recycling which proposes that during their lifetimes, humans reappropriate neuron centres in the brain that originally developed for different purposes, most notably shape recognition.
+In order to explain why we are extremely good at reading, which is a relatively novel invention on the evolutionary scale, neuroscientists Stanislas Dehaene and Laurent Cohen ([2010](#ref:dehaene-cohen2010)) offer the hypothesis of neuronal recycling which proposes that during their lifetimes, humans reappropriate neuron centres in the brain that were originally developed for different purposes, most notably shape recognition.

-The differences between shapes and character shapes have been recently summarized by Mary Dyson and the author ([Dyson & Březina, 2024](#ref:dyson-brezina2024)).
+The differences between shapes and character shapes have been recently summarised by Mary Dyson and the author ([Dyson & Březina, 2024](#ref:dyson-brezina2024)).
 From these, the most relevant to morphology are the human ability to [unlearn](#sn:7) mirror invariance and the positive effect of visual coherence across distinct characters (more about that in the next section).

 Humans consider objects, such as faces or cars, identical to their mirrored images.
 This is not true for characters in some scripts of the world, such as Latin, where this invariance gets unlearned through education.